Slant boards aren’t exactly cheap and most gyms won’t have them.

 These will set you back about $20.

-The door stoppers more closely resemble ATG heel wedges than a slant board, but do effectively the same thing.
+The door stoppers more closely resemble a squat wedge than a slant board, but do effectively the same thing.

 The problem is that a decent pair of squat wedges will often cost about the same as a decent slant board!